 Our Loop Yarn Ending Yarn Tutorial will give more information on starting a new skein.

 What if I missed a loop?

 After finishing your loop yarn blanket, you may turn it over and find out that there is an extra loop sticking up!
 Don't worry, you can fix it.
 Cut the loop at the top of the loop take the ends and tie them off to the blanket and tuck them in or carefully trim them.

 Do not cut between the bottom of the loop where the yarn is attached.
 This will open up the yarn and there will be too much yarn.
 It will also cause a gap between the rows because the connected yarn holds it together.

-This blanket is completely customizable.
+This loop yarn textured blanket is completely customizable.
 Choose one or many colors.
 We used three colors for ours, but alternate between four or 5 colors if desired.
-Or keep the blanket one color and use the same color throughout.
+Or keep the loop yarn blanket one color and use the same color throughout.

-Make the blanket wider by starting with more than 60 loops.
-Make it smaller by starting with less loops.
+Make the loop yarn blanket wider by starting with more than 60 loops.
+Make it smaller by starting with fewer loops.
 Remember to add or subtract in increments of 5 loops though!